Back to Blog

 Customize your script, then practice until it sounds natural

-1. Practice it 20 times out loud before using it on real calls
+1. Say it 20 times out loud before you use it on real calls

-2. Record yourself and listen back — you'll catch awkward phrasing
+2. Record yourself and listen back.
+You'll catch the awkward phrasing fast

-4. Know your transitions — scripts break down at transition points (opener to discovery, objection to response)
+4. Know your transitions.
+Scripts fall apart at the seams (opener to discovery, objection to response)

-5. Use a cold call simulator to practice the full flow — AI prospects give you realistic pushback so you can refine your delivery in a no-pressure environment
+5. Use a cold call simulator to run the full flow.
+AI prospects give you realistic pushback so you can tighten your delivery in a no-pressure environment

 The 3-Minute Rule